Yes, I know my last post I said I wouldn’t be touching this subject.

 Why?
 Because we asked questions.
 Because we said here’s why we don’t believe this is the case.
 I wasn’t calling Melissa any names, I wasn’t trying to victim shame.
 I was legitimately trying to figure things out.
 Cause the more I learned?
 The more I realized the story doesn’t gel for me.
 Because his story made more sense with the information I had.

 Sara wrote a great blog post laying out everything that’s leading many of us to question Melissa’s version of the events that went down.
 So I don’t see a need to break it all down here, please read it.
-An ex of Nick’s said she’s been offered money to from gossip reporters to say Nick forced himself on her.
-She declined, and posted this blog.
-Take that as you will.
+She’s been keeping it updated with all the oddities that have followed, and trust me when I say there’s a LOT of oddities.
+You can make your own opinion from there but you’ll be able to see why I very strongly doubt Melissa’s story.

 Nick isn’t perfect, far from it.
 He’s been incredibly open about all the mistakes he’s made in the past, writing a book to apologize for those mistakes.
 Wanting nothing more than hoping that others could learn from them.
 Something he’s never had to do, something he chose to do.
 It’s one of the many things I’ve always liked about him – being open and honest about who he was in the past.
 Watching him grow up and turn it all around.